Image: An aerial photograph of Dove-Myer Robinson Park in Auckland's Parnell showing the memorial site

 An Arboricultural Assessment report has been produced by an independent and qualified arborist and reviewed by a range of similarly qualified arboricultural experts.
 All conclude that the memorial poses no risk to the pōhutukawa.
 All necessary steps will be taken to ensure the tree is protected during construction and beyond.

-- All works relating to the pōhutukawa, including any pruning, soil removal or excavation, will be done by hand by a qualified arborist.
+- All works relating to the pōhutukawa, including any soil removal or excavation, will be done by hand and under the supervision of a qualified arborist.
 Regular consultation will take place with the Auckland Council heritage arborist and the Tree Asset Owner during this process.

 - All construction works have been specifically designed to avoid the root system of the pōhutukawa, and it is very likely no roots will be encountered.

 While the original memorial plans posed no risk to the notable pōhutukawa tree, during the Ministry’s engagement with the community, a range of additional commitments have been developed in response to concerns.

 In particular, we have confirmed the tree will not be pruned for construction purposes.
 Previous plans included a very small amount of pruning in order to ensure the tree was not affected during construction.
 However, it has now been agreed the tree will remain untouched.

 In addition, we have committed to shortening the ‘ice wall’ of the memorial by approximately one metre, so that the memorial completely avoids the protected root zone of the tree, provided the necessary variations to regulatory approvals can be obtained.